 Traditionally, many electronics manufacturers have had a business-to-business (B2B) approach to operating.
-In recent years, this has been shifting to the business-to-business-to-consumer (B2B2C) model, which allows manufacturers to sell directly to consumers.
+However, this has been shifting to the business-to-business-to-consumer (B2B2C) model in recent years, which allows manufacturers to sell directly to consumers.

 This has allowed for a variety of benefits.
-Prominent among these has been an increased profit, as companies can avoid factoring in a retailer.
+Increased profit is prominent, as companies can avoid factoring in a retailer.
 It also provides a faster time to market, which many firms may want to take advantage of.

-This is enhanced by better consumer data, which allows manufacturers to tweak their products or services, which provides better customer relationships.
-Brand control can also play a factor here, as companies have more input into all areas of their sales.
+This is enhanced by better consumer data, allowing manufacturers to tweak their products or services, providing better customer relationships.
+Brand control can also play a factor here, as companies have more input into all sales areas.

-To take advantage of these benefits, a business will need to leverage existing e-commerce platforms and logistics divisions.
+To take advantage of these benefits, a business must leverage existing e-commerce platforms and logistics divisions.

 Leveraging The Supply Chain

 Being competitive in the industry is something that every company will need to focus on.
-This can be done in a variety of ways, with one trend pointing toward the supply chain, as more businesses aim to avoid constant price reduction.
+This can be done in various ways, with one trend pointing toward the supply chain, as more businesses aim to avoid constant price reduction.

 More innovative technology across the logistics field has meant that companies can improve their entire supply chain areas.
 In turn, this has allowed for a reduction in costs in several key areas.
 Furthermore, it has provided electronics manufacturers to operate their business more efficiently.

-This encourages a greater degree of flexibility, which allows the majority of companies to become more adaptable to changing market demands.
-There have been a few areas where firms have been able to see this, including sales and operations planning, logistics optimization, and inventory control.
+This encourages greater flexibility, allowing most companies to become more adaptable to changing market demands.
+There have been a few areas where firms have seen this, including sales and operations planning, logistics optimization, and inventory control.

 Enterprise resource planning (ERP) is one of the core factors in keeping a company competitive and lean, which many businesses have seen in the past several years.
 This offers a few benefits.

 ERP operations have also allowed electronics manufacturers to make quicker decisions that are often much more accurate.
-While these systems were often difficult and time-consuming to implement, recent technological advances have made this much easier while increasing reliability.
+While these systems were often complicated and time-consuming to implement, recent technological advances have made this more manageable while increasing reliability.

 These can often be much more affordable and quicker to implement than their traditional counterparts, further feeding into their use.

-Much of this is because companies are now able to draw information from a wide range of sources.
-These advances have also meant that big data has become much more useful than it traditionally was.
+Much of this is because companies can now draw information from various sources.
+These advances have also meant that big data has become much more helpful than it traditionally was.

-As a result, electronics manufacturers have been able to use this information in a variety of ways.
-Much of this is seen in the reduction of operational costs while increasing profit margins and market share.
+As a result, electronics manufacturers have been able to use this information in various ways.
+Much of this is seen in reducing operational costs while increasing profit margins and market share.

 This is driven by management being able to form a more comprehensive understanding of the business.
-As a result, they’re able to overcome any problems while predicting and avoiding any future challenges.
+As a result, they can overcome any problems while predicting and avoiding any future challenges.

 VR & AR

-Virtual reality (VR) and augmented reality (AR) have become increasingly more useful in several capacities.
+Virtual reality (VR) and augmented reality (AR) have become increasingly helpful in several capacities.
 Much of this can be seen in the design phase of products, as VR can be increasingly integrated with computer-aided design.

-Alongside this is a reduced inspection time, as workers are better able to identify and fix errors before a product is made.
-This results in a reduced cost, both in terms of labor and the production of inaccurate or poorly designed products.
+Alongside this is a reduced inspection time, as workers can better identify and fix errors before a product is made.
+This results in a reduced cost in terms of labor and the production of inaccurate or poorly designed products.

-Manufacturers have seen a variety of benefits from the use of 3D printing, with reduced production costs being one of the most notable.
+Manufacturers have seen various benefits from 3D printing, with reduced production costs being one of the most notable.
 This makes prototyping much quicker while allowing designers to troubleshoot and test their products quickly.

-Alongside this is the avoidance of large-scale production, as well as the need for warehousing.
-Traditionally, this process was time-consuming and often relatively expensive, both of which are reduced significantly with 3D printers.
+Alongside this is the avoidance of large-scale production and the need for warehousing.
+Traditionally, this process was time-consuming and often relatively expensive, which is reduced significantly with 3D printers.

-While this may require a large up-front investment, it has been paying a large number of long-term dividends.
+While this may require a significant up-front investment, it has been paying many long-term dividends.
 It also allows for tooling to be completed on-site, which can reduce costs further.

-3D printing allows for products to be created on-demand, which means that companies can experiment with more designs without needing a large investment.
+3D printing allows for products to be created on-demand, allowing companies to experiment with more designs without needing significant investment.

-Reshoring has been somewhat of an unexpected trend in recent years and has been affected by a variety of factors.
-Much of this is driven by more active economies across the world, which has increased the cost of operations in many countries which has increased wages.
+Reshoring has been somewhat of an unexpected trend in recent years and has been affected by various factors.
+Much of this is driven by more active economies worldwide, which has increased the cost of operations in many countries, increasing wages.

-In countries that still have relatively low wages, key infrastructure often isn’t in place, which provides several challenges.
-Alongside this is increased transportation costs, which have encouraged companies to bring many of their operations back to the United States.
+Critical infrastructure often isn’t in place in countries with relatively low wages, which provides several challenges.
+Alongside this is increased transportation costs, which have encouraged companies to bring many operations back to the United States.

-Another key role in this has been the rise of robotics, which has offset many of the costs associated with manufacturing in the U.S.
+Another critical role in this has been the rise of robotics, which has offset many costs associated with manufacturing in the U.S.

 Difficulty Finding Employees

-Increased use of technology has been one of the defining trends in many industries.
-However, training in this technology hasn’t kept up the pace, which has led to a skill shortage in many niches.
+Increased technology use has been a defining trend in many industries.
+However, training in this technology hasn’t kept pace, leading to a skill shortage in many niches.
 This includes the electronics manufacturing field.

 As a result, many companies have had difficulty filling many of their vacancies.
-There are two ways that firms have been attempting to overcome this problem, with the first being to offer training to prospective hires.
+However, there are two ways that firms have attempted to overcome this problem: to offer training to prospective hires.

-One of the more creative ways that businesses have been aiming to do so has been by making themselves more appealing to candidates who are pre-trained in this technology.
+One of the more creative ways businesses have been aiming to do so is by making themselves more appealing to pre-trained candidates in this technology.
 This has included data scientists, computer coders, and more.

-Electronic Manufacturing Industry Stats and Growth Projections in 2021
+>Electronic Manufacturing Industry Stats and Growth Projections in 2023

-These trends have meant that there are a variety of factors changing the industry.
-There are several key statistics that have been highlighted as a result of this.
+These trends have meant that various factors are changing the industry.
+Several key statistics have been highlighted as a result of this.
 Some of the most notable include:

-- Hourly downtime is affecting the majority of businesses, with 98% saying that it costs them $100,000 or more per hour.
+- Hourly downtime affects most businesses, with 98% saying it costs them $100,000 or more per hour.

 - Predictive maintenance could reduce costs by 20%.